Information for Parents

 The first step to registering with our office is to complete a Disability Identification Form.
 This on-line form will be used to open a file for your student with our office.

 If your student needs special housing as a result of their disability, a Special Housing request form for should be printed, filled out and sent to Student Accessibility Services with accompanying required documentation.
 Approved requests will be forwarded to Residential Life.
 Keep in mind, if you have a special housing request, it should be submitted as early as possible—housing situations and options can be limited.
-Please note that housing requests for dietary reasons are first handled by Ithaca Dining Services.

 During orientation, the faculty advisor assigned to assist your student with his or her class registration will be informed of any student disability related issues by our office on a “need-to-know-basis”.
 You and your student can speak candidly and directly to any and all faculty advisors or work through our office.